$120,010Average Value$114Average Price per Sq Ft4Homes For Sale

 Tulsa schools

 Neighborhood kids are served by schools in the Tulsa Public Schools system.
-Many go to Owen Elementary, which earned a C-minus grade from Niche in 2024, between preschool and fifth grade.
-Older students go to Will Rogers Middle and High School between sixth and 12th grade.
-The middle school also earned a C-minus from Niche, while the high school earned a B. In 2017, Architectural Digest awarded Will Rogers Middle and High the title of Oklahoma’s most beautiful school for its grand Art Deco design.
+Many go to Owen Elementary, which earns a C-minus from Niche, between preschool and fifth grade.
+Older students go to Will Rogers College Middle School and Will Rogers College High School between 6th and 12th grade.
+The middle school also earns a C-minus from Niche, while the high school earns a B. In 2017, Architectural Digest awarded Will Rogers Middle and High the title of Oklahoma’s most beautiful school for its grand Art Deco design.
 Will Rogers high schoolers interested in cybersecurity can apply to participate in the Cybersecurity Career and Technology Education program, in which they can take entry-level courses in the field through the school’s partnership with the University of Tulsa.

 Two local parks